kaesluder/drama-llama-py/README.md

 5. Filter wizard
     - Drama Llama can suggest filters based on common patterns.

 This project is _not_ at all usable at this point.
-Currently it consists of a python back end (this repo) and a separate [react GUI](https://github.com/kaesluder/drama-llama-react) that will be integrated into a single desktop app eventually.
+Currently it consists of a python back end (this repo) and a react front end.

+### Packages

+Latest packages for M1 Mac can be found under [releases](https://github.com/kaesluder/drama-llama-py/releases/tag/v0.2.0-alpha).
+The zip archive includes a MacOS .app bundle and a console launcher.

 ### Experimental Run Instructions